getkimball/docs/analytics.md

 Goals events are created with the API that will collect other events from that user when the user completes a goal event.
 This allows [funnel analysis](https://en.wikipedia.org/wiki/Funnel_analysis) of your application by tracking the user events leading up the goal.

+The analytics for a goal event will include additional information beyond what a non-goal event includes:

+* `event_counts` - This is a collection of the unique combinations of user events seen before the user completed the goal.

+If a user `U` completes events `A`, `B`, `C`, and then goal `G`, `G` will the event counts:

+`[A, B, C]` - 1

+This is mean to answer questions such as "how many features do users interact with before buying"

+* `single_event_counts` - This is a collection of each of the events users have completed before the goal.

+If a user `U` completes events `A`, `B`, `C`, and then goal `G`, `G` will the single event counts:

+`A` - 1
+`B` - 1
+`C` - 1

+This is meant to answer questions such as "how many people who signed up have see a particular landing page".

 ### Create a goal